-Given that Scorpio is associated with themes like death and the occult, it’s no surprise that their moods can get pretty dark and their emotions pretty deep.
+Given that Scorpio is associated with themes like the occult, it’s no surprise that their moods can get pretty dark and their emotions pretty deep.
 While they may just see their nihilistic attitudes as being real, brooding all the time and fixating on doom and gloom can take a toll on their close relationships.
 It’s important for Scorpios to consciously look at the bright side and embrace a glass-half-full mentality.

 8. Being Suspicious Without Reason